kylemsguy/korotaggertool/README.md

 - [x] Fix bug where if you insert a new tag, the list jumps to the top (jumping to where the tag was added )
 - [ ] When saving, check a timestamp and show a message if there's a newer save (to handle the case where the user has mulitple windows open at the same time)
 - [ ] Implement multiple save files.
+- [x] Move loading tags and settings into modals